telerik/reporting-docs/designing-reports/report-designer-tools/overview.md

 [Visual Studio Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/visual-studio-report-designer/overview%}) is a report authoring tool that runs in Visual Studio:

-* Works with .NET type report definitions (.CS or .VB files):
+* Works with.NET type report definitions (.CS or.VB files):

    + More difficult to maintain - the project should be built every time a report definition is modified and you should go through the                   [Upgrade Wizard]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/visual-studio-report-designer/upgrade-wizard%}) when upgrading your Telerik Reporting installation;

    + Support for report events, still Telerik Reporting provides other declarative means to handle most of the complex tasks.
 For more information see [Report Events]({%slug telerikreporting/using-reports-in-applications/program-the-report-definition/report-events/overview%});

-* The Visual Studio Report Designer opens automatically upon double-click of a .CS/.VB report definition inheriting from Telerik.Reporting.Report.
+* The Visual Studio Report Designer opens automatically upon double-click of a.CS/.VB report definition inheriting from Telerik.Reporting.Report.
 You need to have the corresponding version of Telerik Reporting installed on the machine.

 * Due to Visual Studio assembly caching mechanism, the designer preview is not guaranteed, when using               [ObjectDataSource Component]({%slug telerikreporting/designing-reports/connecting-to-data/data-source-components/objectdatasource-component/overview%}),                [EntityDataSource Component]({%slug telerikreporting/designing-reports/connecting-to-data/data-source-components/entitydatasource-component/overview%}) or                [OpenAccessDataSource Component]({%slug telerikreporting/designing-reports/connecting-to-data/data-source-components/openaccessdatasource-component/overview%}).